 - This event will be characterised by galaxy-local inflation which leads to a regional expansion.

-In a Planck particle core, mass drops off of the gravitational accounting books.
+In a Planck point charge core, mass drops off of the gravitational accounting books.
 A Planck particle can accept no more energy.
 It has reached the maximum energy level.
 The first harmonic.
-Therefore any Planck particle inside the Planck core has no way to receive a gravitational wave.
-It can not exchange energy with any nearby neighbor particles because they are all Planck particles.
-Quantum numbers are aligned throughout the Planck core so that maximum energy is stored.
-This may include alignment like a very dense ultimate battery.
+Therefore the energy of any Planck point charge inside the Planck core is shielded.
+It cannot exchange energy with any nearby neighbor charges because they are all Planck charges.
 The only change possible is on the surface of the Planck core.

 Black holes with a Planck core can ingest matter-energy and the net result is that the Planck core would grow and mass would disappear and objects in the galaxy would change orbits because the gravitational force would drop by the following formula.

-For every mass ingested that crosses the phase boundary there is a moment T1 when that mass counts towards the mass of the black hole.
+For every particle ingested that crosses the phase boundary there is a moment T1 when that particle’s mass counts towards the mass of the black hole.
 And then there is the moment T0, where time stops, where the phase change occurs, where the mass is no longer transmitting.
 It is as if the mass has disappeared.
-How is that for emergent behavior?
-Wow, “nature is metal,” as they might say on reddit.
+How is that for emergent behavior?!

 This also means that the mass of the black hole does not account for the dense matter-energy in the Planck core.
-Hopefully, science will be able to use black hole measurements to inform a mathematical relationship to the characteristics of the Planck core.
-Charged or not.
-Spinning or not.
-Observed Mass.
+Hopefully, science will be able to use black hole measurements to inform a mathematical relationship to the characteristics of the Planck core, i.e., charged or not, spinning or not, observed mass.